knowit/snappysense/README.md

 The standard v1.x firmware has FreeRTOS at the base and the Arduino framework layered on top and is written in C++, see `firmware-arduino/src`.

-## Device

 ### Design documents

-The user experience during setup and use is outlined in `UX.md`; this is what currently passes for a user manual.
+The device user experience during setup and use is outlined in `UX.md`; this is what currently passes for a user manual.

 The firmware architecture is documented at the beginning of `firmware-arduino/src/main.cpp`, with pointers to other files.